bfmcneill/rce/README.md

 # Reddit Comment Extractor

-The purpose of this project is to have an easy-to-use interface for extracting comments from reddit api for sentiment classification and analysis
+The purpose of this project is to have an easy-to-use interface for extracting comments from reddit api for input into data processing pipeline that conducts sentiment classification for analysis

 ## Getting Started